fransan6/fransan6/README.md

 ### :fire: Projects
 - [What Can I Eat?](http://www.whatcanieat.world/) Final Le Wagon group project.
 Rails web app to supply recipes based on a user's ingredients.
 Set up models, controllers, views and schema; built and aided with filtering, review and bookmark functionality; created friendships, where users could send invites, and accept or reject others' requests; implemented AJAX and an API.
 Also led and participated in frequent stand-ups, created and utilised Trello and worked both independently and in pair-programming.
 [Repository](https://github.com/alexagodzilla/what-can-i-eat) | [(Insights -> Contributions)](https://github.com/alexagodzilla/what-can-i-eat/graphs/contributors)
 - [Pay and Play](https://github.com/alexagodzilla/venues-pay-and-play) First Le Wagon group project, setting up amateur musicians with venues.
-Worked on setup of MVC framework and schema, and helped integration of Mapbox and Google APIS.
+Worked on setup of MVC framework and schema, and helped integration of Mapbox and Google APIs.
 Conducted stand-ups and led the use of Trello. [(Insights -> Contributions)](https://github.com/alexagodzilla/venues-pay-and-play/graphs/contributors)

 ---